lumizila/TextAnalysisHw2B/README.md

 Finally, I want to compare the results between each number of clusters (5, 10, 15).

-I begin explaining some non-obvious terms that appear on the tweets and therefore on the topics:
+I begin explaining some non-obvious terms that appear on the tweets and therefore on the topics (and seem important for analysis):

 SNP = Scottish National Party, a social-democratic political party in Scotland